laowantong/paroxython/README.md

 > - What problems use the same algorithmic and data structures as this one?
 > - What homework assignment should I give my students so they can practice the content of the last lesson?

-Since it knows what your class knows, it can recommend the right program at the right time:
+Knowing what your class knows, Paroxython can recommend the right program at the right time:

 > - What would make a good review exercise?
 > - Which exercises can I give on this exam?
 > - What is the current learning cost of this example?

-In the long run, it may guide you and somehow make you rethink your course outline:
+In the long run, Paroxython may guide you and somehow make you rethink your course outline:

 > - What are the prerequisites for the concept of assignment?
 > - Do I have enough material to introduce subroutines before I even talk about conditionals and loops?